Background pattern

 Pregnancy and breastfeeding

-Driving and operating machines
+Driving and using machines

-Pirfenidona Zentiva contains lactose and sodium
+Pirfenidone Zentiva contains lactose and sodium

 This medicine contains lactose.
-If your doctor has told you that you have a certain sugar intolerance, consult with them before taking this medicine.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

 This medicine contains less than 1mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

-3. How to Take Pirfenidone Zentiva
+3. How to take Pirfenidone Zentiva

-The treatment with pirfenidone should be initiated and supervised by specialist doctors with experience in the diagnosis and treatment of IPF.
+Treatment with pirfenidone should be initiated and supervised by specialist doctors with experience in the diagnosis and treatment of IPF.

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the instructions for administration of this medicine exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

-• During the first 7 days, take a dose of 267 mg (1 yellow tablet), 3 times a day with food (a total of 801 mg/day)
+• for the first 7 days, take a dose of 267 mg (1 yellow tablet), 3 times a day with food (a total of 801 mg/day)

-• Between days 8 and 14, take a dose of 534 mg (2 yellow tablets), 3 times a day with food (a total of 1.602 mg/day)
+• between days 8 and 14, take a dose of 534 mg (2 yellow tablets), 3 times a day with food (a total of 1,602 mg/day)

-• From day 15 (maintenance), take a dose of 801 mg (3 yellow tablets or 1 brown tablet), 3 times a day with food (a total of 2.403 mg/day).
+• from day 15 (maintenance), take a dose of 801 mg (3 yellow tablets or 1 brown tablet), 3 times a day with food (a total of 2,403 mg/day).

-Reduction of the dose due to side effects
+Dose reduction due to side effects

 If you take more Pirfenidone Zentiva than you should

-If you forgot to take Pirfenidone Zentiva
+If you forget to take Pirfenidone Zentiva

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

 Other possible side effects are